TheUser11/Shortcuts/announcements.md

 > - Hey!
 Updater 3.0 is underway!
 > - iCuts will be merged with iControl and iCuts will only get security updates and improvements. (approx. 6/15/22)
 > - [Rouge Siri | The Beginning](https://routinehub.co/download/33427/) out now!
 Find out how Siri became so evil.
+> - iCuts 3.0 has been released on ShareShortcuts!